 He is a graduate of the University of California, Davis, with a B.A. in International Relations, and the Hornstein Program for Jewish Professional Leadership at Brandeis University, with master’s degrees in Near Eastern & Judaic Studies and Jewish Communal Service.

 Jason spent seven years on Capitol Hill as a senior congressional staffer to a U.S. Member of Congress.
 He specialized in speechwriting, drafting legislation, and advising on national and foreign affairs.
-He traveled the world in that official capacity and once got to meet Beyonce.
+He traveled the world in that official capacity and once got to meet Beyonce, which was really cool.

 Eventually Jason decided it would be more rewarding to lead Birthright Israel trips, where sleeping is rare and falafel is plentiful.
 A Bay Area native, he plays guitar decently, sings terribly, stand up paddleboards frequently, loves Pearl Jam fervently, travels habitually, and keeps up on Israel and Jewish history incessantly.